Celebrating 50 Years of Training

 50th Celebration & Reunion

 Join alumni, faculty, and trainees to mark 50 years of training at Brown Psychiatry and Human Behavior.
-The two-day celebration at The Warren Alpert Medical School of Brown University will feature a party reuniting 50 years of alumni, live storytelling, mentoring matchups, and learning opportunities for CME and CE credit.
+The two-day celebration will feature a party reuniting 50 years of alumni, live storytelling, mentoring matchups, and learning opportunities for CME and CE credit.

 History and Stories